RECHE23/NumPy-Neural-Network/README.md

 ## Features

-The NeuralNetwork project provides a range of features to help you build, train, and experiment with neural network models.
+The NumPy Neural Network project provides a range of features to help you build, train, and experiment with neural network models.
 These features include:

 ### Layer Types